Sabrina Delannoy

-Sabrina Julienne Francine Delannoy (born 18 May 1986) is a retired French football player who played for French Division 1 Féminine club Paris Saint-Germain.
+Sabrina Julienne Francine Delannoy (born 18 May 1986) is a French former football player who played for Division 1 Féminine club Paris Saint-Germain.
 She primarily played as a centre back, but was also capable of playing as a right back.
 Delannoy is a former women's youth international having played at under-20 and under-21 level.
 With the under-20 team, she played at the 2006 FIFA U-20 Women's World Championship.